bourdin/ResponsiveDesign/README.md

 # ResponsiveDesign
-This code was written as part of the research project "Systematic design of compliant morphing structures: a phase-field approach" submitted for publication by Jamal Shabani <shabanij@mcmaster.ca>, Kaushik Bhattacrarya <bhatta@caltech.edu>, Blaise Bourdin <bourdin@mcmaster.ca>.
+This code was written as part of the research project "Systematic design of compliant morphing structures: a phase-field approach" submitted for publication by Jamal Shabani <shabanij@mcmaster.ca>, Kaushik Bhattacharya <bhatta@caltech.edu>, Blaise Bourdin <bourdin@mcmaster.ca>.

 We cordially ask that any project leveraging this code references the following works:
    * Jamal Shabani, Kaushik Bhattacharya, Blaise Bourdin, 2024.
 "Systematic design of compliant morphing structures: a phase-field approach" <DOI to be inserted later>.